Daniel

 About me

-I am a permanent researcher in computer science at Inria (the French Institute for Research in Computer Science and Control) since Feb 2023.
-I am a member of the STACK team hosted at IMT Atlantique (Nantes, France) , and also affiliated with the Scientific Computing Institute (SCI) at the University of Utah (Salt Lake City, USA).
+I am an Inria Permanent Researcher in the STACK team, hosted at IMT Atlantique (Nantes, France).
+I am also affiliated with the Scientific Computing Institute (SCI) at the University of Utah (Salt Lake City, USA).

 Open positions